jschhie/Airline-Reservation-System/README.md

  <li> The actual CSV format requires that they are separated by just a comma. </li>
  </ul>
 </details>

-## Current Features
-The systems provides users with the following actions: (1) Adding a passenger, and (2) Looking up reservation details, and (3) Cancelling a reservation.

-#### Adding a New Passenger
-The program will first display all flights.
-Next, the user should provide a flight number and the passenger's name.
-The system will then prompt the user for a valid/available seating request.

-Once the user has successfully booked their reservation, a unique Ticket Number will be generated, which can be used to look up flight details, or cancel a booking.

-#### Looking Up Reservation Details
-To look up flight details, the user needs to provide their unique Ticket Number that was generated earlier.

-#### Cancelling a Reservation
-To cancel a reservation, the user needs to provide the corresponding Ticket Number.

 ## Visual Demo